max124125/Voron0-TinyM-/README.md

 Breakdown of the printer right before being dismantled (please note many of the changes I mentioned in the video are no longer relevant, this github has the true design goals): https://youtube.com/shorts/kxB7ypKhO4k
-Random Printing video I had on hand: https://youtube.com/shorts/vAiskhb0QYo?feature=share
+Random Printing video I had on hand: https://youtube.com/shorts/vAiskhb0QYo?feature=share Many parts of the older build went to the RXL printer including the 24v 15a power supply, Octopus Pro board, TMC2209 motor drivers, Custom Hotend, etc.

 The NEW design immediate changes (goal: functioning by end of November)
 - 2040 extrusions on corners